Infinity Group CEO shares AI experiences

 A lot of effort has gone into promoting AI tools such as Copilot, but it’s taken time for use cases to emerge that users can line up behind.

-The experience of Rob Young, CEO at Infinity Group, also underlined the need for users to engage with AI and roll it out across their organisations to truly identify where it can make a difference.
+Rob Young, CEO at Infinity Group, has underlined the need for users to engage with AI and roll it out across their organisations to truly identify where it can make a difference.
 “A lot of customers are very inquisitive about AI and Copilot, and there’s different levels of that, and we’re seeing people consume the licenses now,” he said.
 “But I think – and this is us as an organisation as well – we’re starting to align to what a world of AI and Copilot looks like.”

 After having got a grip on data, Young said the next step was to move to the cloud, and many customers were doing that because of the promised access to current hardware, security and total cost of ownership arguments.
 But there were AI drivers that also meant the cloud conversation was needed.